 such that we have \(P_{f} = \sum_{j=1}^{m}p_{j}P_{j,i_{j}} = fd\lambda\).
 The densities are illustrated in Figure~\ref{fig:diffononeparam}.

 Since \(f \in \Theta\) it remains only to realise that for each \(j \in \{1, \dotsc, m\}\) the total variation distance between \(Q_{j,0}\) and \(Q_{j,1}\) is \(1-1/r\). \qedhere{} \end{proof}

-Note that the assumption that all densities be bounded away from \(0\) by some constant is fairly typical.
+Note that the assumption that all densities are bounded away from \(0\) by some constant is fairly common.
 It appears, for example, in the classical result of Nussbaum\cite{Nussbaum1996} on the asymptotic equivalence to a white noise model when observing an unknown density from a certain smoothness class.